qmlbook/qmlbook/ch04/index.rst

     :start-after: M1>>
     :end-before: <<M1

 In this repeater example, we use some new magic.
 We define our own color property, which we use as an array of colors.
 The repeater creates a series of rectangles (16, as defined by the model).
 For each loop he creates the rectangle as defined as child of the repeater.
 In the rectangle we chose the color by using JS math functions ``Math.floor(Math.random()*3)``.
 This gives us a random number in the range from 0..2, which we use to select the color from our color array.
-As noted earlier JavaScript is a core part of QtQuick, as such the standard libraries are available for us.
+As noted earlier JavaScript is a core part of Qt Quick, as such the standard libraries are available for us.

 A repeater injects the ``index`` property into the repeater.
 It contains the current loop-index.
 (0,1,..15).
 We can use this to make our own decisions based on the index, or in our case to visualize the current index with the ``Text`` element.